The γ Parameter

 This naturally explains why emergence thresholds differ across scales.
 High connectivity or strong interaction strength raises γ; dimensional redundancy dilutes it.
 If an MRH expands to include more weakly-coupled DOF, γ decreases.
 If it contracts to a tightly interacting subset, γ increases.

 Early research used γ = 2.0 for astrophysics (where stars are uncorrelated classical particles, Ncorr = 1) and varying γ for chemistry (where quantum correlations exist).
-The unification (January 2026) showed these are the same formula: γ = 2/√Ncorr always.
+The unification (January 2026) proposed these are the same formula: γ = 2/√Ncorr always.

 See: γ ≈ 1 boundary for the chemistry evidence, Scale Invariance for the 80-order-of-magnitude span.